luispedro/luispedro_org/contact.rst

 Contact Me
 ==========

-My personal email is luis@luispedro.org
+My work/institutional email is coelho@embl.de, while personal email is luis@luispedro.org

 You can send me postal mail at::